esensi/build/README.md

 > **Want to work with us on great Laravel applications?**
 Email us at [careers@emersonmedia.com](http://emersonmedia.com/contact)

 The `Esensi/Build` package is just one package that makes up [Esensi](https://github.com/esensi), a platform built on [Laravel](http://laravel.com).
-This package uses GulpJS tasks to pre-process CSS, JS, fonts and image assets into optimized builds.
+This package uses GulpJS tasks to pre-process CSS, JS, fonts and image assets into optimized builds that Laravel projects need.
 The tasks will convert LESS into minified and concatenated CSS files, will bundle with Browserify the JS assets into minified and concatenated JS files, and will optimize builds of fonts and images for production-ready use.
+There are also tasks for working with Jekyll and deploying builds to remote servers.
 For more details on the inner workings of the tasks please consult the generously documented source code.

 > **Have a project in mind?**
 Email us at [sales@emersonmedia.com](http://emersonmedia.com/contact), or call 1.877.439.6665.